HuhnRetter/Informatikprojekt/ColorRecognition/README.md

 ![ConfusionmatrixTrain](https://github.com/HuhnRetter/Informatikprojekt/blob/main/ColorRecognition/Images/ConfusionmatrixTrain.png)

 The average color recognition accuracy is 94,25%.
 The trained model shows difficulties in predicting the color class "other".
 There are multiple possible reasons for this low value in comparison to the other color classes.
-One of them is that the dataset is too small or there is variety of "other" colors is too low.
+One of them is that the dataset is too small or the variety of "other" colors is too low.
 Another reason could be that not using the S-Value of HSL results in a lower accuracy.

 ### Testing results